Measuring topological descriptors of complex networks under uncertainty: Analysis of network connectivity under uncertainty

 In general, the total number of edges $m$ in the network, and the expected degree $c$ can be computed as

 which in this case are random variables, since the element $d_i$ is stochastic.
 Consequently, we can compute the expected value of the random variable $c$ taking into account \eqref{eq_sumdi}:

 Therefore, the expected degree for the entire network is twice the sum of the probabilities of existence of all the edges, divided by the number of nodes.
-This means that picking a node at random from the network, we expect its degree to be equal to $\mathbb{E}[\mathbf{c}]$ in \eqref{eq_Ec}.
+This means that picking nodes at random from the network, we expect their degree to be equal to $\mathbb{E}[c]$ (on average) in \eqref{eq_Ec}.

 \heading{Clustering Coefficient} The clustering coefficient is defined as the fraction of path of length two that are closed.
 This coefficient quantifies the transitivity of the network.
 With transitivity we mean that if node $i$ is connected to node $j$ and node $j$ is connected to node $k$, than also $i$ is connected to $k$~\cite{newman}.
 This property has fundamental implications on important network characteristics, such as the \enquote{small-worldness}~\cite{watts_strogatz_1998}.
 The local clustering coefficient is calculated for each node in the network, but other definitions exist for a global measure of the transitivity.
 The most common way of defining the local clustering coefficient is the following